rebeccafitzpatr/700-Digital-Equity/README.md

 # React + Vite

+## Run instructions:
+Open two terminals in root directory:
+Terminal 1:
+Start server by with `python3 Web.py` or `python Web.py`

+Navigate to `/frontend` folder
+Run the commands `npm install` then`npm run dev`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: